Impact of GST on Agriculture Sector in India

 GST Rate for Agricultural Tools

-Following are the types of agricultural tools which come under the category apply to NIL GST:
+Following are the types of agricultural tools which come under the category that apply to NIL GST:

-Agricultural tools which are manually operated or operated with the help of animal or animal driven tools or hand tools such as spades, bill hooks, shovels, picks, mattocks, forks and rakes; hoes, axes, and similar hewing tools; secateurs and pruners of any kind; scythes, hedge shears, sickles, hay knives, timber wedges and other tools which are used in agriculture, horticulture or forestry sector.
+Agricultural tools are manually operated or operated with the help of animal or animal-driven tools or hand tools such as spades, bill hooks, shovels, picks, mattocks, forks and rakes; hoes, axes, and similar hewing tools; secateurs and pruners of any kind; scythes, hedge shears, sickles, hay knives, timber wedges and other tools which are used in agriculture, horticulture or forestry sector.

-The following are the type of agricultural tools that come under the category of 5% GST rate:
+The following are the types of agricultural tools that come under the category of 5% GST rate:

 • Solar water heater and system